-These general knowledge quiz questions and answers contain 160 random trivia questions.
+These general knowledge quiz questions and answers contain 160 random questions.
 You can find the correct answers at the end of each round.
-Good luck and have fun!
+Good luck!

 General Knowledge Quiz Round 1 – Questions